 The company, which helps businesses accept online payments via credit/debit card, netbanking and mobile wallets from their end-customers, has over 20,000 merchants, including Papa John’s, Knowlarity, Chai Point, Nestaway and Eatfresh, among others.

-The spokesperson added that these numbers didn’t depict the complete picture since the company’s “parent entity is in the US, as depicted in the shareholding structure, and consolidated profit or loss is booked there.”
+A company spokesperson said that these numbers didn't depict the complete picture since the company's "parent entity is in the US, as depicted in the shareholding structure, and consolidated profit or loss is booked there."

 In July last year, Razorpay had received an undisclosed investment from American payments and financial services company MasterCard.